How our IT team builds on our platform (and yours can too)

 - Above all, focus on ideas that leverage Slack and its APIs to reach your business goals.

-We think you’ll find that this process creates a waterfall effect that extends throughout your organisation.
-What will your employees do with their new-found time?
+We think you’ll find that this process creates a waterfall effect that extends throughout your organization.
+What will your employees do with their newfound time?
 Could one team’s requests work for others?
-By empowering your employees to share their ideas, you’re giving them agency to improve the company from within – and your customers will feel the difference.
+By empowering your employees to share their ideas, you’re giving them agency to improve the company from within—and your customers will feel the difference.